rafigott/FastRobots/docs/labs/Lab4.md

 #### Sample Data

 1. Speed up execution of the main loop
-   - Similar to Lab 3, make sure you don't wait for IMU data to be ready - instead just check if data is ready in every iteration of the main loop.
+   - Make sure you don't wait for IMU data to be ready to move through the loop - instead just check if data is ready in every iteration of the main loop.
 If ready - store it in your array.
    - Remove any delays you've inserted for debugging
    - Serial.print statements are a significant source of delays, be sure to comment all of these out
    - How quickly are you able to sample new values?
+   - Does your main loop on the Artemis run faster than the IMU produces new values?

-2. Similar to Lab 2/3, collect and store time-stamped IMU data in arrays
+2. Similar to Lab 1, collect and store time-stamped IMU data in arrays.
+Do this in your main loop using flags to start/stop data recording.

-3. Integrate your code from Lab 3, such that the Artemis captures both ToF data and IMU data
+3. Think about how you store your data:
    - Consider if it makes sense to have one big array, or separate arrays for storing ToF, Accelerometer, and Gyroscope data, argue for your choice
+   - Consider the best data type to store your data.
+Should you use string, floats, double, integers?
+Justify your decision.
    - Consider the memory of the Artemis; how much memory can you allocate to your arrays?
 What does that correspond to in seconds?

-4. Demonstrate that your board can capture at least 5s worth of ToF data and IMU data and send it over Bluetooth to the computer.
+4. Demonstrate that your board can capture at least 5s worth of IMU data and send it over Bluetooth to the computer.

 <!---
 #### Cut the Coord!